Steam demo available

 Yes.
 Artists and artworks are accompanied by short, fact-based notes to add context to the collection.

-Where can players follow the release?
+Where can players try it?

 Who is developing the game?